Global Women's Health Service

 Drs.
-Sherry Nordstrom, Tracy Irwin, Stacie Geller, Therese Kirsch, and Nuriya Robinson are active in women’s health projects across the globe.
+Stacie Geller, Therese Kirsch, and Nuriya Robinson are active in women’s health projects across the globe.

 Examples of clinical work

-Dr. Tracy Irwin, MD, MPH, Associate Professor in the Department of OB/Gyn and Director of Global Women’s Health at the Center for Global Health recently returned from Georgetown Public Hospital, Guyana.
-In collaboration with WONDOOR Dr. Irwin provided clinical and didactic teaching to Guyanese OB/Gyn residents.
+Dr. Therese Kirsch, MD, Assistant Professor in the Department of OB/Gyn recently returned from Georgetown Public Hospital, Guyana.
+In collaboration with WONDOOR Dr. Kirsch provided clinical and didactic teaching to Guyanese OB/Gyn residents.

 WONDOOR, based in the University Hospitals/Case Western Medical Center Department of OB/Gyn and Reproductive Biology in collaboration with Georgetown Public Hospital Corporation, the Ministry of Health-Guyana and the University of Guyana, created the first residency program in Obstetrics and Gynecology in the country of Guyana.
-The goal of this program is to improve the health care of women in Guyana through the training of qualified OB/Gyn specialists that will remain in the country and improve the physician workforce in the public health sector in Guyana.
-Currently 90% of medical graduates in Guyana leave to pursue jobs and training in other countries.
-The residency program matriculated its first six residents in May 2012 and has recently accepted the second class.
+Guyana currently has the 49th highest Maternal Mortality Ratio (MMR) in the world, with 270 maternal deaths per 100,000 live births.
+The goal of this program is thus to improve the health care of women in Guyana through the training of qualified OB/Gyn specialists that will remain in the country and improve the physician workforce in the public health sector in Guyana.

 Stacie Geller, PhD works with the Jawaharial Nehru Medical College (JNMC) toward improving maternal health and the development of a family planning curriculum and training program.
 Julie Chor, MD, previously a Family Planning fellow at UIC, went to India to help develop their curriculum on Family Planning.
 Dr. Chor also visited primary health centers in rural villages in India to learn more about their services and their educational needs in relation to family planning.